lavague-ai/LaVague/lavague-integrations/contexts/lavague-contexts-gemini/README.md

-# Gemini integration for lavague
+# Local integration for lavague